qheilmann/CommandAPI-docs/docs/en/user-setup/command-conversion/entity-selectors.md

 # Entity selectors

 [Entity selectors](https://minecraft.wiki/w/Target_selectors) (also known as target selectors) allows you to select certain entities or players which fit a certain criteria when writing a command.
 Typically, these are of the form `@p`, `@r`, `@a`, `@e` or `@s`.
 By default, when converting a command without arguments, the CommandAPI will not handle these entity selectors.
-In order to get entity selectors to cooperate with plugins, they must be declared in the relevant `config.yml` section.
+To get entity selectors to cooperate with plugins, they must be declared in the relevant `config.yml` section.

 ::: tip Example - Converting EssentialsX's /ext command